-CRITERION POINTS TO CONSIDER QUANTITATIVE RESPONSES QUALITATIVE FINDINGS Parking location and type The foreshore management plan suggests the future construction of small car parks <15 bays, at pedestrian access points to the coastal dual use path north and south of Resolute Way. support for parking to be provided on the west side of the road reserve.
-Angled parking leaves more space, easier for traffic to get in and out Queries as to why parking necessary given that the area is currently used by local walkers, cyclists etc!
-Concerns that parking may be used be for anti-social behaviour Support for limited parking adjacent to existing pathways.
+CRITERION POINTS TO CONSIDER QUANTITATIVE RESPONSES QUALITATIVE FINDINGS Parking location and type The foreshore management plan suggests the future construction of small car parks <15 bays, at pedestrian access points to the coastal dual use path north and south of Resolute Way.
+60% consensus support for parking to be provided on the west side of the road reserve.
+70% consensus support for angled necessary given that the area is currently used by local walkers, cyclists etc!
 Workshop 2 33% consensus by participants agreed to a car park at Resolute Way.
 66% of participants disagreed with car parks at all.
 No illustrative findings from the qualitative data